AbdLaswi/Material/Conditionals.md

    // 2- if the username is of the specified usernames below
    // 3- if the password length is greater or equal to 8
    // 4- if the password is equal to the corresponding password
-   // 5- the usernames don't need to be case sensitive but passwords do

    // (username => "MrPotato", password =>"LonelyPotato"),  (username => "theWiseMan", password => "12345678")
    const login = function (username, password) {
+     // keep in mind that usernames don't need to be case sensitive but passwords do
      // TODO: Your code here
    };